 The application provides the Spatial Surface Observer with one or more bounding volumes, to define the regions of space in which the application wishes to receive spatial mapping data.
 For each of these volumes, spatial mapping will provide the application with a set of Spatial Surfaces.

-These volumes may be stationary (in a fixed location with respect to the real world) or they may be attached to the HoloLens (they move, but do not rotate, with the HoloLens as it moves through the environment).
+These volumes may be stationary (in a fixed location based on the real world) or they may be attached to the HoloLens (they move, but don't rotate, with the HoloLens as it moves through the environment).
 Each spatial surface describes real-world surfaces in a small volume of space, represented as a triangle mesh attached to a world-locked spatial coordinate system.

 Spatial Mapping vs. Scene Understanding WorldMesh

-For HoloLens 2, it is possible to query a static version of the spatial mapping data using Scene understanding SDK (EnableWorldMesh setting).
-Here are the differences between two way of accessing the spatial mapping data:
+For HoloLens 2, it's possible to query a static version of the spatial mapping data using Scene understanding SDK (EnableWorldMesh setting).
+Here are the differences between two ways of accessing the spatial mapping data:

 - Spatial Mapping API: